AlexQwett/road-to-data-analyst/Docs/table_documentation.md

 ### Business Rules

 - One order has many order items.
-- total_amount must be a NUMERIC(10,2) same as product price.
+- total_amount stores the total monetary value of the order.